-Canvas WU is WU's new learning management system and will be used by selected master's programs and individual courses of the bachelor's programs in the winter semester 2022/23.
+Canvas WU is WU's new learning management system and has been in use by selected master's programs and individual courses of the bachelor's programs since the winter semester 2022/23.
 In the following semesters, more courses of the master's and bachelor's programs will gradually switch to Canvas WU.

 The dashboard - your personal start page